-The regulatory requirements concerning waste management are provided within the within the EP Act and Environmental Protection Regulation 1998, but more specifically the Environmental Protection (Waste Management) Regulation 2000.
+The regulatory requirements concerning waste management are provided within the within the EP Act and Environmental Protection Regulation 1998 & also in the Waste Regulation.

-The regulation provides provision for the following:
+The Waste Regulation allows provision for the following:

-- offences for littering, waste dumping, unlawful disposal of hypodermic needles and unlawful activities at waste facilities; - a waste tracking system that collects data on waste generation, transportation and disposal within Queensland and interstate; - a procedure for approval of wastes for beneficial reuse; - approval processes for beneficial use of wastes; and - design rules for waste equipment.
+- Offences for littering, waste dumping, unlawful disposal of hypodermic needles and unlawful activities at waste facilities; - A waste tracking system that requires certain information to be submitted to the EPA regarding waste generation, transportation and disposal within Queensland and interstate, including provisions for reporting on regulated wastes; - Responsibilities for waste handlers (including waste generators, transporters & receivers); - A procedure for approval of wastes for beneficial reuse;

+- Approval processes for beneficial use of wastes; & - Design rules for waste equipment.